VitaliiaPalchei/ci-cd-final-project/README.md

 ---

-## Template & Credits

-This project is based on the [TDD/BDD Final Project Template](https://github.com/VitaliiaPalchei/xgcyk-tdd-bdd-final-project-template) originally created by [John Rofrano](https://github.com/jrofrano) at IBM.
-Licensed under the Apache License 2.0.

----

 ## Maintained by

 **Vitaliia Palchei** – QA Engineer with experience in functional testing, accessibility, API validation, and CI/CD automation.